ganeshgowtham/GIDS-Banking-Innovation/README.md

 - Explanation of how stable and robust applications are built
 - **Case Study**: Bank Operations & Common issues/pain points (Pathos - Engaging)
 - Explaining Agenda of Session:
-  - How apps are built
+  - How apps are built stable anf reliable with industry patterns
   - NFR followed
   - Operator app
   - Techniques to improve efficiency using technology